 - Hours are variable through the off-season (November through February).

 - We will accept applicants as young as 16 years of age for the majority of our volunteer positions.
 Volunteers under 18 must have permission from a parent/legal guardian to participate in our program.
 Teens 16 or 17 years old may work independently after attending orientation with a parent/legal guardian and attending the appropriate training sessions, and they may not leave the property during shifts.

 - Volunteers must meet the requirements of the Essential Capabilities document.

 - Volunteers wishing to work with rabies vector species must have pre-exposure rabies vaccination and proof of vaccination from their physician.

 - Must have reliable transportation and arrive on time for shifts.

 - Please note that individuals who are immune-compromised should not work directly with wildlife.

-- Volunteers are provided shirts to wear when they are working.
+- Volunteers are provided t-shirts to wear when they are working.